A Market Manipulation Attorney at Our Firm is Ready to Fight to Recover Your Fraudulent Investment Losses

 Spoof trading (or simply “spoofing”) is a type of market manipulation that involves placing a bid or offer to purchase a security with no intention of going forward with the purchase.
 This can create a false appearance of demand, which can in turn increase the price at which the security trades.
 An investor or broker who engages in spoofing will already own a long position in the security; and, when the spoof trades drive up the price, the investor or broker sells for an enhanced return.

-Speak with Our Lawyers to Discuss Your Concerns Regarding Market Manipulation and Trading Violations in Confidence
+Speak with Our Market Manipulation Lawyers to Discuss Your Concerns Regarding Trading Violations in Confidence

 Do you believe your investment losses may be the result of market manipulation or trading violations?
 If so, we encourage you to contact us for a free and confidential consultation.
-To find out if you may be able to recover your losses through securities litigation or FINRA arbitration, call 212-742-1414 or get in touch online now.
+To find out if you may be able to recover your losses through securities litigation or FINRA arbitration with the help of a market manipulation lawyer, call 212-742-1414 or get in touch online now.